allfro/device-mapping-manager/README.md

 # device-mapping-manager

 This maps and enables devices into containers running on docker swarm.
-It is currently only compatible with linux systems that use cgroup v1.
-Contributions for cgroupv2 are welcome.
+It is currently only compatible with linux systems that use cgroup v1 and v2.

 # Installation